arq5x/gemini/docs/content/installation.rst

 Impacts
 .......
-The table below shows the alternate `gemini` terms for the consequences from `snpEff` and `VEP`, for SQL queries.
+The table below shows the alternate `GEMINI` terms for the consequences from `snpEff` and `VEP`, for SQL queries.
 The last column represents the severity terms associated with the impacts:

 =============================================       ===================================    =====================================================     ================